NoroffFEU/FED1-PE1-EliNygard/README.md

 [Visit HotView Labs](https://norofffeu.github.io/FED1-PE1-EliNygard/index.html)

 ## Description
 This is a blog page for the fictional client HotView Labs.
+A page where you can find interesting and facinating blog posts about everything that goes on in the tech industry.

 The goal was to put into practice the skills I have learned over the FED1 program, the first year of the Front-end Development studies at Noroff.
 To do that, I was "hired" to build a front-end user interface for an exisiting API blogging application.
 The client asked for a responsive application that allow users to view dynamic blog posts.
 The client required admin pages to register, login and manage their blog posts.